DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 - Ollama [download](https://ollama.com/download)

 After the download is complete, start ollama by running `ollama serve` in the terminal.
 Then download an LLM via `ollama pull <model name>`.
 You can find a searchable list of models [here](https://ollama.com/search).
 The recommended model to run is `qwen3.5:9b`.
+To get the model name, select the model you want to download by clicking on it.
+Then copy and paste the name of the specific version of that model you wish to download.

 Once the model is downloaded, you can run the model in your terminal using the following command: `ollama run <model name>`.